Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-Finance/16-Expense-Recovery/Functionality.md

 ![image.png](./img/ExpenseRecoveryWorksheet.png)

 ### Extract

-When the action is run, user is able to specify date range for which the expenses should be extracted.
-Processed expenses are stored in **Processed Expense Recovery Lines** table and are not suggested twice.
+When the action is run, the user can specify the date range for which the expenses should be extracted.
+Processed expenses are stored in the **Processed Expense Recovery Lines** table and are not suggested twice.

-System will automatically apply configured filters.
+The system will automatically apply configured filters.

 ### Validate

-When the action is run, system automatically verifies existing lines in **Expense Recovery Worksheet**.
-If any error is found (missing records in related tables, missing records in target company, missing setup etc.), the line is marked as **Has Error** = **Yes** and the error details are added to the error details field.
+The system automatically verifies existing lines in **Expense Recovery Worksheet**when the action is run.
+Suppose any error is found (missing records in related tables, missing records in the target company, missing setup, etc.).
+In that case, the line is marked as **Has Error** = **Yes** and the error details are added to the error details field.

-Users must resolve all errors or remove the lines before generating sales documents/lines in target company.
+Users must resolve all errors or remove the lines before generating sales documents/lines in the target company.

 ### Generate Lines in Target Company

 This action is visible only when the **Company Type** = **Source**.

-This action moves records from **Expense Recovery Worksheet** in source company to the **Expense Recovery Worksheet** in target company.
+This action moves records from the **Expense Recovery Workset** in the source company to e **Expense Recovery Workset** in the target company.

 ### Generate Sales Documents